gaetanlhf/gozimlib/README.md

 ### zimindex

-Tool for creating a full text index of a given ZIM file (currently only titles are indexed).
+Tool for creating a full text index of a given ZIM file.

 ### zimsearch